Joint Registration and Conformal Prediction for Partially Observed Functional Data: Joint registration and prediction for functional data

-\begin{theorem} Under Assumption \ref{assumption::MCAR}, for any $T \geq 2$, $0 < n_1 < n$, $\alpha \in (0,1)$ and each $t_k \in {\cal T}$, the prediction set ${\cal I}_{t_k}$ from {\tt SFCP} satisfies $1-\alpha \leq \pr\Big( (f_{n+1}\circ\gamma^*_{n_2+1})(t_k) \in {\cal I}_{t_k} \Big) \leq 1-\alpha + n_2^{-1}$. \end{theorem} Notice that the relationship between {\tt FFCP} and {\tt SFCP} is slightly different from the relationship between classical full and split conformal prediction.
+The relationship between {\tt FFCP} and {\tt SFCP} is different from the relationship between classical full and split conformal prediction.
 The split conformal method was originally developed to improve computational efficiency of the full conformal method.
 In our case, however, the training set is used to estimate the sample Karcher mean, which acts as the template for registration of the calibration set, as well as the target function.
 The goal is not to speed up computation, but rather to construct new response variables that improve prediction accuracy in the presence of phase variation.
 Both {\tt FFCP} and {\tt SFCP} are suitable prediction methods for functional data with or without phase variation as they both guarantee finite-sample coverage.
-However, failing to account for phase variation generally inflates variance \citep{marron2015functional}, and as a result, impairs prediction; see the simulation example in Section \ref{subsec::FFCP}.
+However, failing to account for phase variation generally inflates variance \citep{marron2015functional}, and as a result, impairs prediction (simulation in Section \ref{subsec::FFCP}).
 Thus, we advocate the use of {\tt SFCP} rather than {\tt FFCP} for functional data with phase variation.